GuideNepalKharchapatraProductWalkthroughPersonal Finance

 • Income vs Expense Trend (area chart).
 Income and expense across the recent period.
 The shape of the gap between the two curves is where the saving rate lives.

 • Recent transactions.
-The last few transactions, each with the category-coloured icon (income green, expense red, transfer violet), the merchant/description, the date, and the signed amount with the typographic minus.
+The last few rows, each with a category-coloured icon (income green, expense red, transfer violet), the merchant/description, the date, and the signed amount with the typographic minus.

-The dashboard is read-only by design — for editing, you go to the transactions page.
+The dashboard is read-only by design.
+Editing happens on the transactions page.
 The dashboard is the "is anything weird" view, not the "fix it" view.

 Step 5 — Working with transactions

 Search bar.
-A debounced search box for free-text search across descriptions and merchants.
-Active filters appear as removable pills so you can see what's being applied and click to clear individual ones.
+A debounced free-text search across descriptions and merchants.
+Active filters show up as removable pills so you can see what's applied and click to clear individual ones.

 Advanced filter popover.
-For when you want to be precise: amount range, type (income/expense/transfer), specific account, specific category, source (manual/imported/recurring), and a date range.
+For precision: amount range, type (income/expense/transfer), specific account, specific category, source (manual/imported/recurring), and a date range.

 The table itself.
-Each row shows: date, description, category, account, amount.
-Click any row to open the edit dialog — change the category, the description, the amount, the account, or move it to a different date.
+Each row shows date, description, category, account, amount.
+Click any row to open the edit dialog: change category, description, amount, account, or move the row to a different date.
 Selecting multiple rows opens the bulk action bar at the bottom: bulk recategorise (the most common operation), bulk delete, or move-to-account.

 Pagination + CSV export.
-The table is paginated 25 rows at a time.
+The table paginates at 25 rows.
 The export button at the top right downloads every row matching the current filter (not just the visible page) as a UTF-8 BOM-encoded CSV that opens cleanly in Excel.

-The thing most users underuse: bulk recategorisation.
-If the auto-categoriser put 40 different "FOODMANDU" rows into "Shopping" by mistake, you don't fix them one at a time.
-You search "foodmandu", select all, recategorise to खानपिन — one operation.
+The most-underused feature: bulk recategorisation.
+If the auto-categoriser dropped 40 different "FOODMANDU" rows into "Shopping" by mistake, you don't fix them one at a time.
+Search "foodmandu", select all, recategorise to खानपिन.
+One operation.

 Step 6 — Categories, your way

 System defaults are read-only (they back the auto-classifier and stay consistent across accounts).
-You can add your own custom categories alongside them — set a colour and icon for each, and edit or delete the custom ones at any time.
+Custom categories sit alongside them: set a colour and icon for each, and edit or delete the custom ones whenever.
 Custom categories play with budgets and analytics the same way default ones do.

 Step 7 — Budgets